Get salary accounts for your team See benefits

 A salary pay slip is a document that every salaried individual receives from his or her employer, but not many are aware of its importance.
 Do common terms like gross salary, tax deductions, and reimbursements often leave you confused?
 Worry not!
 Here, we cover the crucial aspects related to a salary slip.

 It is a document that every company is liable to provide to its employees every month.
-The slip includes information regarding the employee’s deductions and basic salary for a given month.
+The salary payslip includes information regarding the employee’s deductions and basic salary for a given month.
 It works as proof of salary payment and is generally provided by employers as both soft and hard copies.

 A pay slip gives you a clear picture of how much salary you get in hand, what kind of allowances and incentives your employer offers, and various other details.
 Additionally, you can use the document to know the available tax deductions.
 Here is a list of the main components of a salary slip / pay slip.